Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Diagnostics for null tests

 \subsubsection{Other diagnostics}

 We can define diagnostics from \eqref{eq:idnt1} and \eqref{eq:identity_deriv_constr_1}:

 Deviation from $D_i=1$ corresponds to deviation from the standard model.
 These diagnostics have both \textit{Disadvantage II} ($H_0$ dependence) and \textit{III} (not well defined at $z=0$).
 Additionally, $D_1$ has \textit{Disadvantage IV} ($\alpha$ dependence) and $D_2$ has \textit{Disadvantage V} ($H'$ dependence).
-Because the main disadvantage, \textit{Disadvantage I}, is not present, the $D_i$ diagnostics are better than the $C_i$ diagnostics.
+Because the main disadvantage, \textit{Disadvantage I}, is not present, the $D_i$ diagnostics are slightly better than the $C_i$ diagnostics, but still not good diagnostics because of the $H_0$ dependence.